Andrew Dunlop, Baron Dunlop: Political career

 Dunlop's first political job was as head of research for the Scottish Conservative Party from 1981 until 1984.
 He then joined the Conservative Research Department, first holding the Trade and Industry brief before becoming head of the political section.

-He served as a special adviser to the Defence Secretary, then George Younger MP in Margaret Thatcher's cabinet.
+He served as a special adviser to the Defence Secretary, then George Younger, in Margaret Thatcher's cabinet.

-Dunlop worked at 10 Downing Street under PM Margaret Thatcher.
+Dunlop worked at 10 Downing Street under Prime Minister of the United Kingdom Margaret Thatcher.
 He covered a range of policy areas during his stint in the No 10 Policy Unit including Scotland (a key policy development was the establishment of Scottish Enterprise), UK Defence procurement, employment and training policy.

 In 2012, Dunlop was appointed chief adviser to Prime Minister David Cameron.
 He played a key role in devising the British Government's response to the Scottish Independence campaign.

 Dunlop previously served as a Horsham District Councillor representing Cowfold, Shermanbury and West Grinstead Ward.

 Appointed Minister for Scotland on 26 May 2015 by David Cameron, he was created by Letters Patent as Baron Dunlop, of Helensburgh in the County of Dunbarton, being introduced to the House of Lords on 28 May 2015.

 During his term as a minister for Scotland, Dunlop was tasked with promoting Scottish trade and investment, as well as the unofficial title of "Minister for Dundee", being tasked with promoting the regeneration of the city.

 In 2019 Prime Minister Theresa May set up the Dunlop Review, a report led by Dunlop that said that a cabinet position for "intergovernmental and constitutional affairs" should be created to strengthen the Union.